mu71l473d/automation_scripts/README.md

 dcode64 decodes a string with base64

 ## ezfind
 uses find to find files and folders.
-Capital insensitive and skip errors.
+Capital insensitive and skip errors. will run sudo find / -iname "<value>"

 ## fix-apt
 if you have apt problems i feel bad for you son.
 I've got 99 problems and apt is also one (but this script will most likely solve it)